-The inquiry, using modern technologies and all the evidence at its disposal, exonerates Mary, who has often been suspected of involvement.
+The inquiry, using modern technologies and all the evidence at its disposal, exonerates the Scottish Queen, who has often been suspected of involvement in his death.

 These explosions were later attributed to barrels of gunpowder under Darnley’s sleeping quarters.
-Darnley’s body was found outside, with a cloak, a dagger, a chair and a coat.
-Darnley was dressed only in his nightshirt, suggesting he had fled his bedchamber.
-However, the bodies showed no injuries that could have been caused by the exlosion – the conclusion was they were strangled or suffocated after the explosion.
+Darnley’s body was found outside, with a cloak, dagger, a chair and a coat.
+He was dressed only in his nightshirt, suggesting he had fled his bedchamber, but the two bodies showed no injuries that could have been caused by the explosion.
+The conclusion?
+They were strangled or suffocated afterwards.

 A panel of the Royal Society of Edinburgh this week reconsidered the evidence, along with the use of modern technologies, and has concluded that Mary’s hands are clean.